AidanJReid/Forex-Comix-gitpod/README.md

 ##### Modal
 - Displayed with the request for deletion of comic on the comic page.

+##### Toast
+- Materialize popup notification which I've used in the Learner section to reveal comic meetups.

 #### Footer
 - Used Parallax theme footer and simply indicated purpose of site, share my Github and linking to Facebook.